api3dao/oev-docs/docs/dapps/integration/security-considerations.md

 :::

+## Data availability

+We obtain API provider-signed data for feed updates from publicly accessible APIs (the same ones you can use to [verify first-party sources on Api3 Market.](/dapps/integration/index.md#verifying-first-party-sources))
+While similar to the [Coinbase price oracle](https://www.coinbase.com/blog/introducing-the-coinbase-price-oracle), our approach involves multiple API providers using our standardized protocol, enabling aggregation.
+As a result, even if we cease updating a data feed, further updates remain possible.
+MEV searchers, for instance, can access these APIs to perform financially relevant updates.
+Similarly, our OEV implementation uses this mechanism, ensuring OEV updates continue even if we stop updating the feed according to the update parameters.

 ## Update parameters

 Once a plan is purchased on Api3 Market, the respective data feed will maintain the advertised deviation threshold and heartbeat interval until plan expiration.